aherlihy/linearfn/README.md

 ## Substructural Constraints

-This library provides a `restrictedReturn` library function that enforces the substructural constraints specified by the user.
+This library provides a `restrictedFn` library function that enforces the substructural constraints specified by the user.

 1. **Traditional substructural types**:
-    Users pass the desired multiplicity (linear, affine, relevant) to `restrictedReturn` and declare the types of the function parameters using the `@ops` annotation.
+    Users pass the desired multiplicity (linear, affine, relevant) to `restrictedFn` and declare the types of the function parameters using the `@ops` annotation.
 The library enforces the specified constraints at compile time within the region of the function body.
     The definition of "use" is also customizable by the user on a per-method basis: the default behavior of methods of types declared with `@ops` is equivalent to the `@consumed` annotation, indicating that a method consumes or "uses" the receiver.
-    Within the scope of a `restrictedReturn`, a `@consumed` method may be called according to the multiplicity level specified by the user.
+    Within the scope of a `restrictedFn`, a `@consumed` method may be called according to the multiplicity level specified by the user.
     This is the classical understanding of "use" of a value within a region (the function body), useful for resource management (file handles must be closed exactly once, transactions must be committed or rolled back exactly once, etc.).
 Users can also customize methods as `@repeatable` (receiver must be unconsumed, but does